verpixelt/journal/src/pages/my-firstpost/index.md

 ---
-title: My first Blog post
-description : This post is related to the gatsbyjs
+title: Publishing on your on terms description : This post is related to the gatsbyjs
 date: '2018-09-26'
 image: time.jpg